Magical Outdoor Elopement

 Rural Outdoor Elopement just for you

 Emilie and Josh have been together for over 11 years.
-Often if you’ve been together this long, you might have been asked the questions of when you are getting married a few too many times, or you might not want all the fuss of a big wedding, and you might want to be married.
-It can be challenging to stop a guest list from spiralling out of control.
-Some people want it to be stress-free and just the two of them, without worrying about all the ifs and buts and might prefer to deal with that later.
+Often if you’ve been together this long, you might have been asked the questions of when you are getting married a few too many times.
+You might not want all the fuss of a big wedding, and you might want to be married.
+It can be challenging to stop a guest list from spiralling.
+Some people want it to be stress-free, just the two of them.

 Barn terrace outdoor elopement

 The couple arrived in their car; they had driven over from a local hotel.
 Emilie came ready aside from her wedding dress; she slipped her dress on in the middle room to keep the element of surprise when Josh saw her for the first time.
-They did their first look with their photographer outside the porch, just before the registrar interviews that they did together in the front room before going down to the barn terrace for their outdoor elopement.
+They had their ‘first look’ with their photographer outside the porch.
+They then had their interviews together in the Woodrow room before heading down to the barn terrace for their outdoor ceremony.

 The weather was very on and off with the rain, from downpour to sunshine in a matter of seconds.
-They were keen to still go for having their ceremony outdoors with the barn as their backdrop, they loved the rustic feel that the barn has, and Emilie had arranged to bring some photo props.
-The weather looked like the rain would hold off for just enough time, and it was just as the ceremony finished the rain started, so it was perfect timing.
+They wanted to have their ceremony outdoors with the barn as their backdrop.
+They loved the rustic feel the barn has, and Emilie arranged to bring some photo props.
+The weather looked like the rain would hold off for just enough time, and as the ceremony finished, the rain started again.
+It was perfect timing.

 Positives to rain on your wedding day

 Once they’d officially become Mr and Mrs, they had a drink of their prosecco and then it was off to the caves.
 They went to the caves with their photographer Jenna Carpenter.
 A positive to having a rainy wedding day is the pictures look great, it adds a moodiness to the photos, and there is no squinting in the sun!
-Not to mention rain is also said to be lucky on your wedding day.
+Rain is also said to be lucky on your wedding day!

 Rydal caves are A great photo spot for your outdoor elopement

-When they arrived back from their trip to the caves, and by Rydal water, Emilie’s dress was muddy.
-To our surprise, they had actually got in the lake for some pictures- that’s dedication!
-Very brave of them, it will have been freezing!
+Emilie’s dress was muddy when they returned from their trip to the caves and by Rydal water.
+It will have been freezing!
+To our surprise, they had a dip in the lake for some pictures – now that’s dedication!

 Enjoy a Picnic with a view